Frequently Asked Questions

 The price for a hard copy of the regulation 114.3 CMR 40.00 is $200.00 (including postage).
 To obtain a hard copy, please send a check payable to the "Commonwealth of Massachusetts" to the DHCFP Public Records Officer.

-The Division of Health Care Finance and Policy (DHCFP) is revising the Health Safety Net fee in accordance with regulation 114.1 CMR 41.00 Rates of Payment for Services Provided to Industrial Accident Patients by Hospitals.
+The Executive Office of Health and Human Services (EOHHS) is revising the Health Safety Net fee in accordance with regulation114.1 CMR 41.00 Rates of Payment for Services Provided to Industrial Accident Patients by Hospitals.

-The percentage will remain at .8%, and will be effective for services rendered on or after October 1, 2012 and may be added to acute hospital charges in accordance with 114.1 CMR 41.04(1)(c).
+The revised percentage change from .8% to .83% will be effective for services rendered on or after October 1, 2013 and may be added to acute hospital charges in accordance with 114.1 CMR 41.04(1)(c).
 This additional percentage is applied to acute care hospital charges when payments to hospitals are based upon the ambulatory fees set forth in 114.3 CMR 40.00 (this includes the separate hospital rates for restorative services and ambulatory surgical facility fees.)

 Please note that the amount differs from the percentage hospitals are assessed under 114.6 CMR 14.00 "Health Safety Net Payments and Funding” that is not applicable to workers' compensation carriers.